Allogeneic Transplant (Bone Marrow & Stem Cell)

-Carolyn Vachani RN, MSN, AOCN & Lara Bonner Millar, MD
+Carolyn Vachani RN, MSN, AOCN

 Bone marrow is a spongy-like substance found inside our large bones, like the femur (leg), hip, and ribs.
 It is made up of cells called hematopoietic stem cells.
 It is these cells that are given (transplanted) to the patient during a transplant.
 These stem cells are different than those we hear about in the news - those are called embryonic stem cells and are obtained from a growing embryo, not an adult.
 Hematopoietic stem cells are "baby" cells that grow up to become white blood cells, red blood cells and platelets.
 The bone marrow acts as a greenhouse for these cells, growing them and storing them until they are needed.
-What do we need them for?
+What do we need these cells for?

-Allogeneic means that the transplanted cells are coming from a donor – this may be a sibling, other relative, or someone unrelated to the patient (the cells can even come from umbilical cord blood).
+Allogeneic means that the transplanted cells are coming from a donor – this may be a sibling, other relative, or someone unrelated to the patient (these cells can even come from umbilical cord blood).
 If the cells come from an identical twin of the patient, the transplant is called syngeneic and is essentially like an autologous transplant, because the cells are identical to the patients.

 Lastly, these cells can be taken from umbilical cord blood.
 The umbilical cord is typically discarded after a baby is born, but the blood in the cord is rich in hematopoietic stem cells that can be used in allogeneic transplant.
 One drawback to cord blood cells is that there are fewer cells than are typically used in transplant.
 For this reason, cord blood is primarily used in children and smaller sized adults.
 Cord blood can take longer to engraft (see more on engraftment below) and therefore may lead to an increase risk of infection.
 However, cord blood transplants appear to have lower rates of graft versus host disease.
 Your transplant team can discuss the specifics of your situation in greater detail.